DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 * **Specify Expressions**

-    You can include parameters into [expressions](../../use-expressions.md).
-Use a question mark (?) in front of a parameter's name.
+    Use a question mark (?) in front of a parameter's name to include it in an [expression](../../use-expressions.md).

     ![](../../../../../images/eurd-win-parameters-in-expression-editor.png)